epfl-si/ops.tuleap/README.md

 Since the same `uid` can be found in several branches of the LDAP tree, a tiny patch was introduced in `/usr/share/tuleap/plugins/ldap/include/LDAP.class.php`. **NEEDS TESTING!**

+### GIT
+Once installed and enabled the git plugin, repositories can be created in projects.

+There is no mechanism for cloning nor periodically polling remote repositories.
+Therefore, Tuleap repos will have to be used as extra remote where to push manually unless we add a cron job ourselves.

 [install]: https://docs.tuleap.org/installation-guide/full-installation.html